xmatters/xm-labs-steps-zoom/README.md

 ---------
 # Pre-Requisites
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
-* An xMatters Communication Plan,
+* An xMatters Communication Plan
 * Zoom account - If you don't have one, [get one](https://zoom.us/)!

 # Files